tetra-framework/tetra/docs/install.md

 ```

 !!! note
-    As Tetra is still being developed it has only been tested with Python 3.9-3.12, we intend to support all officially Python versions at the time of v1.0.0.
+    As Tetra is still being developed it has only been tested with Python 3.9-3.12, we intend to support all officially supported Python versions at the time of v1.0.0.

 ## Initial configuration